WaveHoltz: Iterative Solution of the Helmholtz Equation via the Wave Equation

+will yields a contribution $ -\tau_1 ([[c^2\,w_x]])^2 -\tau_2 ([[v]])^2$ from each element face. \reva{To this end we choose $\tau_i > 0$ (so called upwind or Sommerfeld fluxes) which together with the choice that the approximation spaces be of the same degree $r=s$ result in methods that are $r+1$ order accurate in space and measured in the $L_2$ norm.
+We note that even in the case of energy conserving numerical fluxes the formulation does not lead to a {\em symmetric} matrix for the WaveHoltz iteration (it is of course positive definite though).}{ to the change of the discrete energy}

 Physical boundary conditions can also be handled by appropriate specification of the numerical fluxes, see \cite{Upwind2} for details.
 The above variational formulation and choice of numerical fluxes results in an energy identity similar to (\ref{eq:energy_derivative}).
 However, as the energy is invariant to certain transformations the variational problem does not fully determine the time derivatives of $w^h$ on each element and independent equations must be introduced.
 In this case there is one invariant and an independent equation is $\int_{\Omega_j} \left( \f {\pa w^h}{\pa t}-v^h\right) = 0$.
-For the general case and for the elastic wave equation see \cite{Upwind2} and \cite{el_dg_dath}.